-I don't blame you if the debut prices of $909 or $1,159 don't seem affordable to you.
+I don't blame you if the sticker prices of $969 or $1,309 don't seem affordable to you.
 But let's put it into perspective.

-With prices around $1,000, buying one of these mega passes won't make sense for everyone.
+With prices like these, buying one of these mega passes won't make sense for everyone.
 If you ski just once or twice a year, it doesn't make much sense at all.

 But if you're an avid skier or you're planning one or more trips to the mountains this season, you can pretty quickly offset the upfront cost of an Ikon or Epic Pass.

 In recent years, the high-end resorts on both the Epic and Ikon passes have routinely charged upwards of $230 per day during peak times like Christmas, New Year's, MLK Weekend, and spring break.
 That's nearly one-third the cost of Epic and Ikon passes, which both include access to that resort and dozens of others, too.

 Here's what day ticket rates will look like this winter courtesy of the Storm Skiing Journal.
 Make sure you're sitting down…